 The days of the 30-minute hot shower and five outfit try-ons before you leave the house are over.
 It’s a new era.
 The era of putting both the kids in high chairs in front of the TV so you can get a four-minute shower and picking the shirt that’s least likely to show spit-up.
 (So what if it’s coming from the dirty clothes hamper?)

 It’s called the era of parenting.
 And it’s truly a beautiful thing.
 But as a mom, I don’t always feel beautiful.
 I’m more like a beautiful mess.
 Or a hot crazy mess.

-But, I’ve come up with a few quick tricks to help me look more put together when I go out for the day, even if I have just five minutes.
+But, I’ve come up with a few quick tricks to help me look more put together everyday, when I go out for the day, even if I have just five minutes.

 Looking perfect isn’t the point.
 Feeling put-together and confident IS!

 Wear basic clothes and focus on eye-catching accessories.
 I make it very easy for myself.
 I have four pairs of shorts (white, bright orange, beige and neon yellow), a pair of jeans and a bunch of loose-fitting cotton shirts and ribbed tanks.
 They are all machine-washable and easy to care for.
 I throw on the outfit and then let the accessories (usually an oversized necklace or big earrings) pull the look together.